Seb35/InstantSVC/README.txt

 database: create schema 'instantsvc'

 Point your browser to http://localhost/instantsvc/snapshot/source/tools/admin-tool/setup.php
+    The installation programm will import
+        instantsvc/snapshot/source/tools/admin-tool/sql/instantsvc.sql
+    into the database and adjust the database connection settings in instantsvc/snapshot/source/tools/admin-tool/admin-tool-db.php

 In order to use authentication via WS-Security Username Token Profile you have to import
     instantsvc/snapshot/source/libs/UserTokenProfile/sql/usertokenstorage.sql